adaptive-learning/proso-apps/README.markdown

 ## Release

-In case of milestone:

-	make MILESTONE=<milestone> release

-In case of final version (you have to setup your PIP environment before):
+In case of final major version (you have to setup your PIP environment before):

 	make release

+In case of final micro version:

+	make release-micro